l0STAwaY/NLP_Midterm_Osvaldo_Yizhou_David/README.md

 Assuming that each self-training pipeline has a average of 5 steps, we would have 5 train/evaluate configuration files for each step.

-For a self-training pipeline we would first have the model,
+For a self-training pipeline we would first have the model, apply it to unlabeled data, select 1/5th of the most confident predictions, retrain the model, get fine-tuned results.